-9.11 Betting on event and non-event days

-Hours of betting on event days: Premises licence holders will be expected to comply with the mandatory and default conditions applicable to them on both event and nonevent days.
+9.11 Betting on event and non-event days: Premises licence holders will be expected to comply with the mandatory and default conditions applicable to them on both event and non-event days.
 The licensing authority will not generally expect to re-assess a licence application as a result of a change to the dates of sporting events, but would expect applicants and licence holders to make information about sporting fixtures available as part of the application.